spotlightify/spotlightify/README.md

 # SpotlightifyFree

 Spotlightify is a GUI based application designed to allow users to quickly interact with the Spotify Desktop application across Windows, Linux and macOS.
-This is a fork that allows you to use this with a Spotify Free subscription.
+This is an update that allows you to use this with a Spotify Free subscription.

 ![Spotlightify](preview.gif)